agiza/stream-video-player/readme.txt

 = What's new in the latest version? =

-* A little problem with the use of WWW on the FLV URL Fixed
+* An error with the links and the spaces fixed
-* PHP Pseudo Streamer URL fixed
+* An error with the JS fixed
-* Future options disabled to prevent confusion

 == Screenshots ==